Music Masters: History

 Music Masters was founded in 2007 by Victoria Robey and Professor Itzhak Rashkovsky with the dual aim of introducing classical music to primary school children from financially disadvantaged and diverse backgrounds and supporting some of the best of the next generation of young professional musicians.
 The organisation has worked with over 2000 children in inner city schools and helped develop the careers of the finest young musicians of their generation.
 Music Masters aims to invest in future generations in order to help them reach their full potential as both musicians and contributors to society.

 Governance

 Chair

 Victoria Robey 2007–2010, Julian Simmonds 2010–2012, Simon Freakley 2012–current.

 Chief Executive/Executive Director

-Roz De Vile 2020-Present, Robert Adediran 2013–2020, Victoria Robey OBE HonRCM 2009–2013, Mary Deissler 2008–2009.
+Roz De Vile 2020-Present, Robert Adediran 2013–2020, Victoria Robey CBE HonRCM 2009–2013, Mary Deissler 2008–2009.

 Current Trustees

-Simon Freakley (Chairman), Sarah Bunting, Dr Steven Berryman, Mo Carrington, Talia Hull, James Joseph, Dr Kadiatu Kanneh-Mason, Rebekah Kofo-Kasumu, Philip Keller, Stuart Mason, John Nickson, Victoria Robey OBE HonRCM, Alicia Swannell and Philippa Thomas.
+Simon Freakley (Chairman), Sarah Bunting, Dr Steven Berryman, Mo Carrington, Talia Hull, James Joseph, Dr Kadiatu Kanneh-Mason, Rebekah Kofo-Kasumu, Philip Keller, Stuart Mason, John Nickson, Victoria Robey CBE HonRCM, Alicia Swannell and Philippa Thomas.